-SABR’s Negro Leagues Research Committee is pleased to award $1,000 scholarships to five high school seniors in its eighth annual Thomas R. Garrett Scholarship essay contest in 2016.
+SABR’s Negro Leagues Research Committee is pleased to award $1,000 scholarships to four high school seniors in its ninth annual Thomas R. Garrett Scholarship essay contest in 2017.

-The students will be recognized at the SABR Jerry Malloy Negro League Conference on July 7-9, 2016, in Kansas City.
-The selection committee was comprised of educators Leslie Heaphy, Stephanie Liscio, Mel May, Shawn Morris, and Charles Crutchfield.
+The students will be recognized at the SABR Jerry Malloy Negro League Conference on July 27-30, 2017, in Harrisburg, Pennsylvania.
+The selection committee was comprised of educators Leslie Heaphy, AJ Taylor, Michelle Freeman, and Philip Ross.

 The Jerry Malloy Negro League Conference is the only symposium dedicated exclusively to the examination of black baseball history.
 Learn more at SABR.org/malloy.

 Originally published: May 31, 2017.
 Last Updated: April 22, 2020.